-Master of Science in Child Development with infancy specialization 45 credit hours
+Master of Science in Child Development with infancy concentration

-The infancy specialization prepares professionals for the complex role of the infant/family specialist, who works with infants and families together in the context of their communities.
+The infancy concentration prepares professionals for the complex role of the infant/family specialist, who works with infants and families together in the context of their communities.
 You may work toward a State of Illinois early intervention credential through this program.
 Students complete an internship in a setting with infants and their families.
 If you seek credentialing in early intervention, you will need to complete an internship at an early intervention or diagnostic site.
 You and the director of the infant studies program will discuss the requirements for credentialing.
 To complete an internship in an early intervention site, you must be available during the daytime, Mondays through Fridays, during your internship year.

-CHLD C410 Social and Historical Perspectives on Early Care and Education (3) CHLD C421 Human Development I: Psychosocial Development in Infancy and Childhood (3) CHLD C422 Human Development II: Psychosocial Development from Early Adolescence through Adulthood (3) CHLD C425 Physical Growth and Development (3) CHLD C426 Development of Cognition, Language, and Play I: Cognitive Development (3) CHLD C427 Development of Cognition, Language, and Play II: Language Development (3) CHLD C432 Family and Culture (3) CHLD C490 Research Methods (3) Course elective (2) (in consultation with program advisor)
+CHLD C410 Social and Historical Perspectives on Early Care

+and Education (3)

+CHLD C421 Social and Emotional Development I:

+Infancy and Childhood (3)

+CHLD C422 Social and Emotional Development II:

+Early Adolescence through Adulthood (3)

+CHLD C425 Physical Growth and Development (3)

+CHLD C426 Cognitive Development (3)

+CHLD C427 Language Development (3)

+CHLD C432 Family and Culture (3)

+CHLD C490 Research Methods (3)

+Course elective (2) (in consultation with program advisor)